-And in Spectre (2015), the ghosts of Bond’s past returned to shatter his world and any hope he might have of solace and absolution.
-At the conclusion of that film, Bond was able to walk away from MI:6 and the life that had brought him so much pain, in hopes of starting a new life with Madelein Swam (Lea Seydoux).
+And in Spectre (2015), the ghosts of Bond’s past returned to shatter any hope he might have of solace or absolution.
+This time, however, Bond was able to walk away from MI:6 and the life that had brought him so much pain in hopes of starting a new life with Madeleine Swam (Lea Seydoux).

 This is the theme the Bond writers have been building to since Casino Royale.

 Accepting that the one she trusted was never actually on her side and had her fooled the entire time, Eilish’s narrator closes herself off from the world, singing, “now you’ll never see me cry.
 There’s just no time to die.”

 That may seem remarkably angsty and fitting for a teen melodrama, but with more traditional Bond orchestration and classic chords it is also unmistakably James Bond.